Website Maintenance Guide

 File Controls

-html/styles.scss Global font (Inter for body and headings), link colours, spacing — applied to all pages
+html/styles.scss Global font (Inter for body and headings), link colours, spacing, navbar responsive sizing — applied to all pages

 html/landing_page_styles.css Hero section layout on the landing page